-Abstract: Include the abstract as a separate page.
+Abstract: The abstract is essentially a summary of your project.
+Include the abstract as a separate page.
 The abstract must include sufficient information for readers to judge the nature and significance of the topic, the adequacy of the investigative strategy, the nature of the results, and the conclusions.
 An abstract is not an introduction; it summarizes the results of the work, not merely listing topics that are discussed in the manuscript.
-Abstracts should be no more than 300 words.
+Abstracts should generally be no more than 300 words.

 Body of the Proposal: The body of your proposal should address, at a minimum, the following three areas.
 For most students, the body of the proposal will be between 15-25 pages inclusive of the literature review.
+However, in some disciplines a shorter proposal may suffice, such as math and in some of the sciences.
 Use subtitles in the document that relate the following primary sections, as appropriate to your discipline and choice of project type: